 Fostering Community Through Shared Intellectual Experience

 Northwood School's All-School Read is designed to foster a sense of community by encouraging a shared intellectual experience across the school.
 The All-School Read tradition at Northwood has been in place for more than thirty years.
-Recent titles have included The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives (Dashka Slater), Unbroken (Laura Hillenbrand), Where You Go Is Not What You'll Be (Frank Bruni), The Bridge of St. Luis Rey (Thornton Wilder), Freakonomics (Steven Levitt and Stephen J. Dubner), and I Am Malala (Malala Yousafzai).
-Each spring, a committee of faculty, staff, and administration selects a book to be read by all members of the school community before arriving and the academic year begins.
+Recent titles have included The Power of Meaning (Emily Esfahani Smith), The Boys in the Boat (Daniel James Brown), The Other Wes Moore: One Name, Two Fates (Wes Moore), The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives (Dashka Slater), Unbroken (Laura Hillenbrand), Where You Go Is Not What You'll Be (Frank Bruni), The Bridge of St. Luis Rey (Thornton Wilder), Freakonomics (Steven Levitt and Stephen J. Dubner), and I Am Malala (Malala Yousafzai).
+Each spring, a committee of faculty, staff, and administration selects a book to be read by all members of the school community before the academic year begins.